jtyard/QP.jl/README.md

   - **Right order**  $`O_r(I) = \{ b \in B : bI \subset I \}`$
   - $I$ is an $O_\ell(I)-O_r(I)$-bimodule, a left fractional $O_\ell(I)$
 ideal and a right fractional $O_r(I)$-ideal.
-  - There is a **category** whose objects are the orders and whose morphisms are the fractional ideals, with composition given by proper products.
+  - There is a **category** whose objects are the orders and whose morphisms are the fractional ideals, with composition given by proper products (requiring matching left and right orders).
 Fractional ideals **connect** their left/right orders.
 - $O\simeq O'$ iff $bOb^{-1} = O'$ for some $b \in B^\times$
 iff they are connected by a principal ideal $bO = O'b$.
 So the isomorphism classes are the conjugacy classes.
 - An **invertible ideal** of $B$ is a fractional ideal $I$ with an **inverse** $I^{-1}$, satisfying